fabianheussner/nuxt-portfolio/content/work/scan-and-go.md

 #label
 The solution
 #headline
-Working within the scope
+Shopping via check-in
 #text
 One of the biggest challenges was to create a proper entry point for the feature.
 A restructuring of the Tab Bar was the result.
-The scan of a QR-Code allows users to easily enter Scan and Go and at the same time ensures the selection of the correct store without having to select it manually.
+The scan of a QR-Code allows users to easily enter Scan and Go and at the same time ensures the selection of the correct retail store without having to select it manually.
 By using a split screen, users always have their shopping cart in view while scanning products.
 To complete the purchase, users generate their own QR-Code during checkout to easily transfer the scanned products of their cart to a self-scanning terminal.
 ::

 ::image